hweidner/check-mk-goodies/README.md

 -----

-This Perl script parses the output of the [lscpu](https://linux.die.net/man/1/lscpu) command and makes it available on the Check_MK console.
+This Perl script parses the output of the [lscpu](https://linux.die.net/man/1/lscpu) command and makes it available on the Checkmk console.
 It displays the CPU model, number of topology of virtual processors, minimum and maximum CPU frequencies in MHz, and the size of the CPU caches.